nathaniel-fargo/wired-sstdr/bnc_network/branch_tests/README.md

 This format should be easily parseable by code for further analysis.

+### Extensions

 In the event of a 4-way split, one can just list an additional wire split-off, like `{A00{B00}{C00}{D00}}`, but this usage is unlikely and not guarenteed to be supported.

-This syntax does not support loops, and likely neither will the code, however it should be extensible to add features on wires, such as open/close signals.
+This syntax does not support loops, and likely neither will any code, however it should be extensible to add features on wires, such as open/short signals.

 `{A00{B00[S]}}{A01{B01[O]}{B02[T]}}}`